zicher3d-org/domemaster-stereo-shader/vray/docs/readme.md

 ## Vray for 3DS Max Shader Installation ##

-There are now Vray 2.5 for 3DS Max 2015, Vray 3.0 for 3DS Max 2015, and Vray 3.0 for 3DS Max 2014 builds of the Domemaster3D shaders.
+There are now Vray 2.4 for 3DS Max 2013, Vray 2.5 for 3DS Max 2015, Vray 3.0 for 3DS Max 2015, and Vray 3.0 for 3DS Max 2014 builds of the Domemaster3D shaders.

 ### Windows 64-bit ###